varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/data-file-io.md

 }
 ```

 This JSON file defines an object with a single key, `people`; the `people` key has a value that is a list of objects, each representing a person.
 Each person object has three keys, the `name`, `email`, and `phone` key.
 However, unlike TOML, the JSON format is not included in the [Julia standard library](https://docs.julialang.org/en/v1/stdlib/TOML/).
-Instead, there a variety of third-party packages available for reading and writing JSON files.
+Instead, there a variety of third-party packages available for reading and writing JSON files, e.g., the [JSON.jl](https://github.com/JuliaIO/JSON.jl) package:

 ```julia
 # load required packages